 There’s no proof that any government organ had any involvement with Mary’s death.

 In fact, it can be argued that a hit by professional spooks would have been much simpler.
 She lived alone.
-Have a trained assassin feign a break-in at her home and quickly dispatch her indoors, cleanly.
+So, have a trained assassin feign a break-in at her home and quickly kill her indoors, cleanly.
 Take a few things to sustain the robbery theory, and in the bargain harvest that pesky diary.